arka816/scrapers/README.md

 # instagramprofiledownloader.py
 scraper to download anyone's entire instagram profile as long as you follow that account or it is private

+# xnxx.py
+seamless download from xnxx using xnxx search